qihongl/learn-hippo/README.md

 `n_def_tps` - the number of time points with a prototypical event

+`cmpt` - the level of competition

 `attach_cond` - if 1 (true), attach the familiarity signal to the input; if (0) false, doesn't affect the input at all

+`enc_size` - defines the frequency of episodic encoding. e.g. if it is the same as `n_param`, then the model selectively encodes at event boundaries. if it is `n_param/2` then it also encodes midway

+`dict_len` - the size of the episodic memory buffer. since the buffer is a queue, when there is an overflow, the earliest memory will be removed

 ### 2. Model evaluation